caudilljk/caudilljk/README.md

 - 👋 Hi, I’m @caudilljk
 - 👀 I’m interested in application development.
+  - I am working through project exapmples in ASP.NET in an attempt to create my own information system.
-- 🌱 I’m currently learning Business Analytics and Information systems.
+- 🌱 I’m currently pursuing a degree in Business Analytics and Information systems.
+  - My degree will be a BBA with dual majors in Business Analytics and Computer Information Systems.
+  - I have one year of school left and hope to graduate in the Spring of 2023.
 - 💞️ I’m looking to collaborate on nothing just yet, I am exploring this system for a class project.
 - 📫 How to reach me?
 Not really sure at the moment, but you can try email to caudilljk@gmail.com